Privacy policy

 - Hosted invoice views and analytics events we surface in the product (for example, link opens or views where enabled for your plan).

-Payment & payout information
+Payment and payout information

-- Subscription billing details processed by our payment processor (card brand and last four digits, billing address, subscription status)—full card numbers are handled by the processor, not stored by us as plain text on our servers.
+- Subscription billing details processed by our payment processor (card brand and last four digits, billing address, subscription status).
+Full card numbers are handled by the processor, not stored by us as plain text on our servers.

 - Payout and bank-connected account tokens, verification status, and settlement references as exposed by Stripe or similar providers.